jebofponderworthy/windows-tools/README.md

 This tool sets a number of additional critical and delayed worker threads, plus service work items.
 The changes are autocalculated according to a combination of RAM and OS bit-width (32 vs. 64).
 Performance will increase, more so with more RAM.
 Available as [VBS](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/OWTAS.VBS) and as [PowerShell](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/OWTAS.ps1).
 Future development will be in PowerShell.

 The tool is designed for Windows 10 down through XP.
 As of 2017-10-10, it is self-elevating if run non-administratively.

+## RUNALL.CMD:  Download, verify by hash, and run the above in PowerShell

+[This is a CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNALL.CMD), which if run as administrator, will download, verify integrity by hash, and run both of the above.
+It runs OWTAS first and then CATE, for a bit of a speed increment.